sjiaming/BlogSth/_posts/Tool/2017-10-29-Markdown-cheatsheet.md

 - logic: ∀, ∃, ∇
 - letters: β, η, λ, Ω, 𝛿

+For more 'copy and paste' math symbols , vistit http://math.typeit.org/

 ### __10. Horizontal Rule__
 Three or more Hyphens `---` , Asterisks `***`, Underscores `___`